ApiRTC/ApiRTC-LWC-Salesforce/README.md

 This enables you to use WebRTC to communicate from your Salesforce organisation to a Web application by using the [apiRTC](https://www.apirtc.com) platform

-Our sample is based on the "Hello World" Lightning Web Component creation in a scratch orgs that you can find [here](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.get_started_introduction).

-You can use this reference to understand how to start your Salesforce development environment.

-Then you will then find here the different necessary step to start / allow apiRTC to run in Salesforce and an LWC code sample.

 We demonstrate the possibility to :
 - join a conversation.
 - publish your stream : audio only, video only, audio and video, in this conversation.